pveller/ecommerce-chatbot/recommendations/README.md

 $ RECOMMENDATION_API_KEY=yourkey node recommendations/populate.js "/Users/you/path-to-CSVs" "Model_Name" "Model Description"
 ```

-If you don't provide the name and/or the description, the script will use the defaults: `eComm-Chatbot` and `FBT recommendations model for the Adventure Works product catalog`.
+If you don't provide the name and/or the description, the script will use the defaults: `eComm-Chatbot` and `FBT build for Adventure Works`.

-The script will output the recommendation **build** and recommendation **model** that was trained.
+The script will output the recommendation **model** and recommendation **build** that was trained.
 Example output:

 ```
 There is already a recommendation model named eComm-Chatbot.
 The existing model needs to be deleted first